athomasq/athomasq.github.io/navigation/work.md

 🏪 **Markets:** Markets are the most effective and resilient mechanism we have found to solve a hard problem: how should society allocate resources in the face of incomplete information and uncertain outcomes?

-📡 **Technology:** Writing, agriculture, government, cities, money, industry: these and other technologies have impacted humanity in profound (and still evolving) ways.
+📡 **Technology:** Writing, agriculture, government, cities, money, industry: these and other technologies have impacted humanity in profound ways.
 We're living through another technological revolution right now: software.
 And we've barely scratched the surface of what it can achieve.

 ----